daneedk/com.uc.heimdall/APPSTORE.md

 Please post your questions/remarks on the [Athom community forum](https://community.athom.com/t/134)

-## Changes for current version 2.0.7
+## Changes for current version 2.0.8
-* Improved device enumeration
+* Added Check status of all sensors function
+* Prevent starting a new Arming Delay when one is active
+* Minor translation improvements

 An extensive changelog is available [here](https://community.athom.com/t/134/3)